nq1-a/hellscaper/README.md

+# what is this
 small discord bot for utility purposes

+# how to run
-you can just `cargo run` it and it should work. it'll ask for a token the first time you run it
+you can just `cargo run` it and it should work. it'll ask for a token the first time